-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is generally considered that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |